-In 2014/15 the agreed audit fee for the year was £0.297m in respect of services provided by KPMG (2013/14 £0.275m).
-This amount includes fees payable to Audit Scotland and covers the audit of both Scottish Borders Council's Annual Accounts and those of its subsidiaries.
+In 2015/16 the agreed audit fee for the year was £0.264m in respect of services provided by KPMG (2014/15 £0.274m).
+This amount includes fees payable to Audit Scotland and covers the audit of Scottish Borders Council's Annual Accounts.
+The reduction in Audit Fee from 2014/15 can be attributed to the establishment of SB Cares & SB Supports which has transferred some of the audit work from the Council to the new organisation.
+A further £7,000 fee was agreed in respect of services provided by KPMG in relation to the audit of Scottish Borders Council Common Good and Trust Funds Annual Accounts.